-Foreign investments may be riskier than U.S. investments for various reasons including, without limitation, unstable political and economic conditions, currency fluctuations, controls on investment and currency, government control over some issuers, taxation, potential nationalization, sovereign solvency issues, lack of company information, less liquid and more volatile markets, and other factors.
-In addition, the Fund and the stocks and markets in which it invests are subject to other general risks that include: volatility and instability, periods of cyclical change and decline, that investors may at times avoid investments in equity securities, and that the investment adviser may select investments for the Fund that do not perform as anticipated.
+Investments in foreign securities generally, and emerging markets in particular, may be riskier than U.S. investments for a variety of reasons such as, without limitation, unstable international, political and economic conditions, currency fluctuations, foreign controls on investment and currency exchange, foreign governmental control of some issuers, potential confiscatory taxation or nationalization of companies by foreign governments, sovereign solvency considerations, withholding taxes, a lack of adequate company information, less liquid and more volatile exchanges and/or markets, ineffective or detrimental government regulation, and other factors.
+In addition, the Fund and the stocks and markets in which it invests are subject to other general risks that include volatility and instability, periods of cyclical change and decline, that investors may at times avoid investments in equity securities, and that the investment adviser may select investments for the Fund that do not perform as anticipated.

 Past performance is no guarantee of future results.
 Recent performance may have been negative.

 1 Lipper ranks are based on total return.
 Lipper Inc., A Reuters Company, is a nationally recognized organization that measures the performance of mutual funds within a universe of funds that have similar investment objectives.
 Returns are historical with capital gains and dividends reinvested.